kujenga/website/content/blog/goml-mlp.md

 {{< emgithub "https://github.com/kujenga/goml/blob/b73f6122025613f0ffe91033a959b8d0093baab4/neural/mlp_test.go#L209-L238" >}}

-Below is the output of these tests (with the `Introspect` function ommitted).
+Below is the output of these tests (with the `Introspect` function omitted).
 We can observe how the predictions trend toward the correct labels.
-The assertions in the test verify this, using fuzzy mathing logic with cutoffs to classify the network output one way ot the other.
+The assertions in the test verify this, using fuzzy math logic with cutoffs to classify the network output one way to the other.

 ```
 $ go test -v ./neural -run TestMLPMultiLayerBool